 History of Telugu Language

-.
-Telugu language`s early inscriptions date back to 6th century AD.
-In the 11th century the Telugu poetry appeared.
+Telugu alphabet is closely connected with Kannada alphabets and it is a successor of ancient India's Brahmi script.
+Telugu inscriptions containing some words were found on coins in Andhra Pradesh.
+It dates back to almost 400 BC to 100 BC and was actually discovered in Guntur district of Andhra Pradesh.
+Some Telugu words appear in the Prakrit collection of poems collected during the Satavahana dynasty.
+Telugu literature was initially found in inscriptions and poetry in the courts of the rulers, and later in written works such as Nannayya's "Mahabharatam" (1022 AD).
 The Telugu language was written in an archaic style until the 20th century, which was very different from the language used today.
 It was during 20th century's second half, the new written standard of Telugu emerged and it was completely based upon today's modern spoken language.
 This language experienced huge changes just like the other languages of India in between the medieval and modern era.
-Telugu inscriptions containing some words were found on coins in Andhra Pradesh.
-It dates back to almost 400 BC and was actually discovered in Guntur district of Andhra Pradesh.
 In the present decade, with the introduction of mass media the literary form of Telugu language has spread in the society.

 Geographic Distribution of Telugu Language

-too, this language is spoken.
+Telugu language is mostly spoken in the states of Andhra Pradesh and Telangana.
+Yanam district of Puducherry too largely uses this language.
+It is also used in neighbouring states of Karnataka, Tamil Nadu, Chhattisgarh, Puducherry, Orissa and Maharashtra.
+In some parts of Kharagpur, >West Bengal and Jharkhand too, this language is spoken.
 Telugu language is also spoken in countries like Canada, New Zealand, Australia, Singapore, Malaysia, Bahrain, South Africa, United States, United Kingdom, Fiji, United Arab Emirates and Ireland.
 In India, Telugu is the third most used language after the languages Hindi and Bengali.